 In 2012, the Foundation repeated the three free workshops it offered in 2010 and 2011 and added a new one: Avalanche Terrain Observation.
 22 workshops were conducted at Stevens Pass, Mission Ridge and Alpental, and a total of 344 people signed up for them.
 The Companion Rescue workshop was taught eight times, the Mountain Safety workshop was taught five times, the Avalanche Awareness workshop was taught eight times, and the new workshop, Avalanche Terrain Observation, was taught four times.

 In 2008, the Foundation began granting scholarships to local ski patrollers to attend courses and workshops to advance their skills.
 That year and every year since, the Foundation has awarded scholarships to ski patrollers to attend the APP patrollers certification classes.
 We have also granted scholarships to local patrollers to attend the week long International Snow Science Workshop ("ISSW"), which concentrates on skiing and snowboarding safety.
-We have awarded scholarship to our instructors to attend avalanche safety training (Level 3).
+We have awarded scholarship to the instructors to attend avalanche safety training (Level 3).